Australia's long-running temporary work visa scheme will terminate in March 2018. But you can still apply for one in the meantime.

 The changes to the 457 visa are confusing, and may change in the future.
 See our full guide to the differences between the 457 visa and its replacement visa here.

 If you are considering applying for a 457 visa or wish to move from a 457 visa to permanent residency, a migration agent can be very helpful.
 Migration agents can keep you updated on changes to immigration law and advise you on the various visa options and pathways available.
+Migration figures for March put India in the spot.

 The latest Australian visa and migration updates